onehippo-forge/servlet-filter-decorators/src/site/markdown/install.md

 ### Installation in site application

 Add this dependency to the `<dependencies>` section of the site/pom.xml.
-It contains the site IP filter.
+It contains the site decorator filter.

 ```
   <dependency>